mpatacchiola/blog/_posts/2016-12-5-dissecting-reinforcement-learning.markdown

 u[s] = np.linalg.solve(np.identity(12) - gamma*T[:,:,p[s]], r)[s]
 ```

-I used the Numpy method `np.linalg.solve` that takes as input the coefficient matrix `A` and an array of dependent values `b`.
-The method returns the solution to the system `A x = b`.
-For the matrix `A` I passed the difference between an identity matrix `I` and `gamma * T`, for the dependent array `b` I passed the reward vector `r`. **Why I passed as first parameter** `I - gamma*T` ?
+I used the Numpy method `np.linalg.solve()` that takes as input the coefficient matrix `A` and an array of dependent values `b`, finding (if it exists) the exact solution to a system of linear equations.
+If the solution does not exist (e.g. the matrix is not square, or the row-columns are not linearly independent), it is necessary to use the least-squares approximation via the method `np.linalg.lstsq()`.
+In both cases we get the solution to the system `A x = b`.
+For the matrix `A` we pass the difference between an identity matrix `I` and `gamma * T`, for the dependent array `b` we pass the reward vector `r`. **Why we pass as first parameter** `I - gamma*T` ?
 We can derive this value starting from the simplified Bellman equation:

 $$ \mathbf{u} = \mathbf{r} + \gamma T \mathbf{u} $$